olineu/pdsnd_github/README.md

 Udacity Project No. 3: Post your work on GitHub

 ### Description
-Describe what your project is about and what it does
+This project is about working with Git and posting a python project on GitHub.

 ### Files used
 Include the files used